Gordon Reid (businessman): Early years (1961–1971)

-Finding a successful formula and expanding (1971-present)
+Finding a successful formula and expanding (1971–2023)

 Reid credits Giant Tiger's rapid growth in subsequent years to several changes in the company's business philosophy.

 First, the chain altered its merchandise mix from its original focus on male-oriented merchandise such as hardware and sporting goods to an inventory emphasizing clothing and housewares, designed to attract a primarily female clientele.
 Since this change was made in the early 1970s, the chain's clientele has been about 75% female.

 Second, Reid made the key head office personnel into co-owners of the chain.
 By 1980, ownership was shared with ten other individuals.
 In a 1980 interview, Reid credited the agricultural cooperative movement as his inspiration for this innovation.
 Making his employees into part-owners of the company ensured that, as in the coop movement, all employees would share a common interest in maximizing profits.

 The third innovation, which Reid has always insisted is the most important component of Giant Tiger's long-term success, was its unusual method of issuing franchises.
 A 1980 article describes Giant Tiger's franchise system this way:

 The practice of issuing $1 franchises and of attracting the best managers from other chains has continued essentially unchanged since that time.
 In 2010, Reid reported that the issuing of no-cost franchises to experienced retailers "was a great way to get experienced people.
 Over the years we had a lot come from Woolworth, Kresge, Kmart and later Zellers."
 In the same interview, Reid stated that over twenty Giant Tiger franchises are now run by former Walmart employees, most of whom had been attracted by the same franchise system that he had introduced decades earlier.